mahmoudramy93/portfolio/README2.md

     - projects project card i want to make it as blog card
     - skills section in home and about need to enhance because they repeated light mode in about page
+    - padding left in resume and padding right in lg screens